apify/actor-whitepaper/README.md

 ### Actor status

-Each actor run has a status (`status` field), which can be one of the following values:
+Each actor run has a status (the `status` field), which can be one of the following values:

 |Status|Type|Description|
 |--- |--- |--- |